mnrojas2/DiaBloS/docs/source/developer.rst

 Explicar el loop de ejecucion del grafo, inicial y loop, con tambien los casos para detenerlo de golpe (diagrama)

 poner la explicacion vista con el profe

+Based on paper

+2 steps, init and loop

+init:
+    -sort blocks according to computability.
+    -start with source blocks.
+    -spread initial conditions for blocks that use it (integrator).
+    -check what blocks can be computed, compute them and spread its outputs to other uncomputed blocks.
+    Then assign the order position to that block for the next step.

+loop:
+    -spread output from blocks with initial conditions.
+    -execute every block in the other already defined in the previous part, then spread outputs to other uncomputed blocks.

+stop:
+    -wait until the time variable reaches the limit.
+    -press STOP button in the interface.

 How does RK45 integration works
 -------------------------------